 This accessibility statement applies to www.cityofbristol.ac.uk

-This website is run by Bluestone360 and we want as many people as possible to be able to use this website.
-We have designed the site to work well with assistive technologies such as screen readers.
-All pages on the site meet level AA of the World Wide Web Consortium (W3C) accessibility standards.
+This website is run by Bluestone360.
+We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.